rhysd/github-complete.vim/README.md

 - [vim-emoji](https://github.com/junegunn/vim-emoji)

 Vim emoji is a library and small completion plugin to use emoji in Vim.
 The plugin is distributed under the MIT license.
 I use the data in the library following it.
-Thank you very much for [@junegunn](https://github.com/junegunn)!
+Thank you [@junegunn](https://github.com/junegunn)!

 ## Libraries